Meet our Docs: Nephrologist Eric Sawyers, M.D., has traveled the world caring for lawmakers

 She likes the cold, so she was thrilled to move here from hot humid Virginia Beach.

-As an internist and nephrologist with the Office of Attending Physician of Congress, Dr. Eric Sawyers provided care to 16 United States Senators and 75 Congressmen on 15 separate missions to 65 countries, including missions to North Korea, Libya and four different war zones.
-During Operation Iraqi Freedom, he performed the first U.S. military combat-related dialysis since the Vietnam War.
-He is a graduate of the United States Naval Academy and the Uniformed Services University of the Health Services in Bethesda, Md.
+He attended the United States Naval Academy and was one of 10 students selected to attend medical school upon graduation.
+He was eventually selected to serve as the Congressional Nephrologist working with the Office of Attending Physician of Congress.
+He provided medical care to more than 16 United States Senators and 75 Congressmen on 15 separate missions to 65 countries, including missions to North Korea, Libya and four different war zones.
+During Operation Iraqi Freedom, he performed the first combat dialysis since the Vietnam War.